Victorio Edades: Legacy

 Through his continuous propagation of modern art as shown in his works and teachings, Edades proved that modernists were not fooling people as Guillermo Tolentino asserted.
 Dialectically, Edades explained that modern art is not anti-classicist.
 He said, "From the technical point of view, Modern Art is an outgrowth of Classical Art.
 Modern Art is the interpretation of the Classical concept conditioned by the artist's new experience with the aid of improved means of aesthetic expression."
 Not conforming to the academic perception of art, he made art available to the ordinary person.
 Through his determination to stand by his ideology, Edades became a bridge between the past and the present.

 Auction records

 For the longest period, the works of Edades despite his role in the development of Philippine modernism have only become prominent in the Philippine art market during the 2010s.
 In the same period, works by other Philippine modernists Anita Magsaysay-Ho, José T. Joya and Hernando R. Ocampo have already broken world record prices at auction.

 On November 22, 2014, an early work from 1926 called American Football Player sold for a record price of PHP9.276 million (US$205,923.65) at a Christie's auction in Hong Kong.
-That record was broken on June 11, 2012, when a later work from 1976 called Poinsettia Girl was sold at a Leon Gallery auction in Manila for a world record price of PHP23.230 million (US$440,257.98).
+That record was broken on June 11, 2022, when a later work from 1976 called Poinsettia Girl was sold at a León Gallery auction in Manila for a world record price of PHP23.230 million (US$440,257.98).